FutuRaM-Project/Recovery-Model/README.md

 - composition.csv -- Defines the composition of each resource
 - TCs.csv -- Defines the transfer coefficients

+Then, specify your data folder in the run_model.py or run_model.ipynb file and execute it.
+Your data will be saved to an output folder within the folder you created.

 ## To Do list